Deciding on a price for your new products or services can be tricky.

 The detailed findings from the survey outlined in a market research report remain confidential with the insights and strategy firm and the medical technology client.

-The market research answered the following research objectives:
+The pricing sensitivity survey answered the following research objectives:

 - What solutions are currently being used for patient care management?